janheinrichmerker/bibtexer/README.md

 - Adhere to [natbib](https://ctan.org/pkg/natbib) and [BibLaTeX](https://ctan.org/pkg/biblatex) standards
 - Short identifiers to favor typing efficiency
 - Favor a simple CLI over a fancy GUI
+- BibTeX is the single source of truth
+- Permissive license

 ## Conventions